-It’s not clear when the first of the Golden Fleece branded restaurants was opened – perhaps in the 1950s or as late as the early 1960s.
+It’s not clear when the first of the Golden Fleece branded restaurants opened – perhaps in the 1950s or as late as the early 1960s.
 In 1964 the fuel company ran a national advertising campaign and made a big push into country areas, recruiting local operators and advertising for an experienced chef and a senior waitress to travel the country and supervise standards.
-Before the advent of American fast food chains, Golden Fleece roadhouses were the go-to food stops for travellers.
-During the 1960s and early 1970s Golden Fleece operated the largest chain of restaurants in Australia.
+Before the advent of American fast-food chains, Golden Fleece roadhouses were the go-to food stops for travellers.
+During the 1960s and early 1970s, Golden Fleece operated the largest chain of restaurants in Australia.

 A typical menu (perhaps from the early ’70s) offered entreés of beef croquettes, crumbed breast of chicken or tomato and vegetable soup.
 Main courses included fried fillet of whiting with chips, five chicken dishes including Maryland and Kiev, Wiener schnitzel, a couple of roasts and Scotch fillet or T-bone steaks.
 There were also burgers, and desserts (labelled as ‘Sweets’).
 House Specials included lasagne, quiche Lorraine, ham steak Hawaiian and Ham and Pineapple Salad.

 Other fuel companies also offered roadhouse restaurants.
 In 1955 the first roadhouse in Port Wakefield, South Australia, opened.
 It’s claimed by local historians to have been only the second roadhouse in South Australia.
 In 1957 it commenced operating 24 hours a day.
 Horsham’s Caltex Star Cafe opened in 1957, competing with the Mobil Roadhouse opposite and the Shell Roadhouse nearby.